 After the protocol is accepted, the work of producing the review itself begins.
 The MECCIR reporting standards give more details on how specifics parts of the review should be presented.

 The review will be sent for external refereeing, usually by the same referees as commented on the protocol.
 The Editor will provide you with a consolidated set of comments with guidance on required revisions.
 More than one round of refereeing may be necessary.

-After the review is accepted, we will make sure that the review is presented in the Campbell design and that it includes all the information necessary for our online library.
-The final proofs will be sent to the corresponding author for approval.
-Once this is done, it will be published officially in the online Campbell Library and can be freely distributed as per our open access policy.
+After the review is accepted, final proofs will be sent to the corresponding author for approval.
+Once this is done, it will be published and can be freely distributed in accordance with our open access policy.